 - The payout ratio will tend to be high which will limit growth appreciation.

-- The business is usually stable such as real estate.
+- The business is usually stable such as real estate or utilities.

 - The fundamentals are solid like other growth investments.

 In the end, if you want to simplify the concept, it’s a stock (or income trust) that focuses on paying back the investors more than it focuses on growth.
 Dividend increases are usually limited and the price of the stock doesn’t move much under normal market conditions.
 A stock with a dividend yield above 6% will tend to fall in my high yield investment pattern such as Liquor Store (TSE:LIQ).

 Avoid falling for really high yield stocks as it is usually a sign of trouble.
 I would say that a yield above 8% should be really scrutinized especially if it’s a corporation as opposed to an income trust.

 Why Hold High Yield Stocks

 In one simple word; DIVERSIFICATION.
 Again, it’s important to not just pick any high yield stocks.
 I find that REITs (Real Estate Income Trusts) fit the bill of a high yield investment.
 It’s usually a really good source of monthly income and at their price range, it’s usually easier to DRIP.
 The usually lower price of a REIT also leads to a better compound growth.

 Based on your age, you may want to decide on a ratio in your dividend holdings:

 - Dividend Aristocrats – 5 years of dividend increases in Canada and 25 years in the U.S. See the dividend aristocrats for a list.

 - Growth & Dividends – Usually a yield between 2%-3%, a lower payout ratio and a strong track record of dividend increase.
 Canadian National Railway is an example.